 Before you begin

-watchOS 6 is compatible with Apple Watch Series 1 and later.
-Upgrading to watchOS 6 requires an iPhone 6s or later running iOS 13 or later.
+watchOS 7 is compatible with Apple Watch Series 3 and later and Apple Watch SE.
+Upgrading to watchOS 7 requires an iPhone 6s or later running iOS 14 or later.

-If you’ve already set up your Apple Watch but want to use it with a different iPhone, you can transfer your Apple Watch and its content to your new iPhone.
+If you’ve already set up your Apple Watch but want to use it with a different iPhone, you can transfer your Apple Watch and its contents to your new iPhone.

 Turn on your Apple Watch and put it on